You are viewing a condensed mobile version of this NASPA webpage.

 The Collins division will be run using NASPA rules, except that the Collins lexicon will be used and the challenge penalty will be 5 points per word.
 The Collins division will be NASPA and WESPA rated.
 Please see full information about the division in the section above.

 The base entry fee for all divisions is $160.

-Players not staying at one of the host hotels for the duration of the event must also pay a commuter/facility fee of $20 per day ($100 maximum).
-This fee is expected to be waived (and refunded to those who have paid it), as described below in the Hotel/Travel Information section.
-The commuter fee does not apply to those local to the Fort Wayne area.
+Players not staying at the host hotel for the duration of the event must also pay a commuter/facility fee of $20 per day ($100 maximum).
+The commuter fee does not apply to those local to the New Orleans area.
 Verification of status as a hotel guest will be performed at registration/check-in and throughout the event.
 Players staying at the host hotel for only part of the event must pay the full commuter fee, and may then apply for a refund of $20 per day stayed at the host hotel (to a maximum of $100) after the conclusion of the event, by providing the Championship Committee with hotel confirmation number and dates of stay.

 Fees payable are computed based on when (Eastern Time) funds are received in full.
 If you are not paying right away online at the moment when you register, please be sure to allow enough time for your mailed payment to reach us.

 To change divisions after you have registered, please email the organizing committee at firstname.lastname@example.org.
 Division changes are subject to the following conditions:

 If you paid your tournament fees by credit card, any credit owing to you will be issued to your card; otherwise, we will mail a check to your membership address as shown in your member profile.

 No refunds will be issued after the refund deadlines described below.

 All refunds are subject to a cancellation fee of $15.